Ganymede (moon): Subsurface oceans

-In the 1970s, NASA scientists first suspected that Ganymede has a thick ocean between two layers of ice, one on the surface and one beneath a liquid ocean and atop the rocky mantle.
+In the 1970s, NASA scientists first suspected that Ganymede had a thick ocean between two layers of ice, one on the surface and one beneath a liquid ocean and atop the rocky mantle.
 In the 1990s, NASA's Galileo mission flew by Ganymede, and found indications of such a subsurface ocean.
 An analysis published in 2014, taking into account the realistic thermodynamics for water and effects of salt, suggests that Ganymede might have a stack of several ocean layers separated by different phases of ice, with the lowest liquid layer adjacent to the rocky mantle.
 Water–rock contact may be an important factor in the origin of life.
 The analysis also notes that the extreme depths involved (~800 km to the rocky "seafloor") mean that temperatures at the bottom of a convective (adiabatic) ocean can be up to 40 K higher than those at the ice–water interface.

 In March 2015, scientists reported that measurements with the Hubble Space Telescope of how the aurorae moved confirmed that Ganymede has a subsurface ocean.
-A large salt-water ocean affects Ganymede's magnetic field, and consequently, its aurora.
+A large saltwater ocean affects Ganymede's magnetic field, and consequently, its aurorae.
 The evidence suggests that Ganymede's oceans might be the largest in the entire Solar System.

-There is some speculation on the potential habitability of Ganymede's ocean.
+These observations were later supported by Juno, which detected various salts and other compounds on Ganymede's surface, including hydrated sodium chloride, ammonium chloride, sodium bicarbonate, and possibly aliphatic aldehydes.
+These compounds were potentially deposited from Ganymede's ocean in past resurfacing events and were discovered to be most abundant in Ganymede's lower latitudes, shielded by its small magnetosphere.
+As a result of these findings, there is increasing speculation on the potential habitability of Ganymede's ocean.